Who needs category theory?: Coherent witness manipulation

-{\tt Example~1.} A $\C$ structure is a finite-dimensional vector space, over the field of complex numbers, furnished with a fixed basis.
-If $A,B\in\C$ then the vector space $A+B$ is the direct sum, also known as the direct product, of vector spaces $A$ and $B$, and the fixed basis of $A+B$ is the disjoint union of the fixed bases of $A$ and $B$.
-The product $A\ast B$ is the tensor product of the vector spaces furnished with the cartesian product of the fixed bases of $A$ and $B$. \textqed
+The following example is a simplified version of the algebra used in topological quantum computing. \begin{itemize} \item The structures in $\A$ are finite-dimensional vector spaces, over the field of complex numbers, each furnished with a fixed basis. \item The vector space $A+B$ is the direct sum, also known as the direct product, of vector spaces $A$ and $B$ furnished with the disjoint union (of a particular form\footnotemark) of the fixed bases of $A$ and $B$. \item The product $A\ast B$ is the tensor product of the vector spaces $A$ and $B$ furnished with the cartesian product of the fixed bases of $A$ and $B$. \end{itemize}

+In the case of topological quantum computing, the structures are more sophisticated --- involving e.g.\ tuples of Hilbert spaces, duality, ribbon structures --- but this is not important.
+For the purposes of this note, we may and will pretend that the example above is the one used in topological quantum computing.

+So far, we are within the realm of universal algebra.
+But we need to go beyond universal algebra.